marq24/ha-goecharger-api2/README.md

  - __trx__: authorization required/unlocked (with Card ID)
  - __tma__: temperature values

-and when you make use of the PV Surplus Charging fature additionally the values for:
+and when you make use of the PV Surplus Charging feature, additionally the values for:
  - pgrid
  - ppv
  - pakku

 Once the __car__ status will switch from `idle` (=1) to something different the integration will leave the hibernation-mode and update all the (none configuration) entities with the configured update interval.

-<a id="enableapiv2"></a>
+<a id="notimplementedkeys"></a>

 ### List of (currently) not handled API keys (21/172)